1978 United States Senate election in Arkansas

 The 1978 United States Senate election in Arkansas took place on November 7, 1978.
-Incumbent U.S. Senator John L. McClellan had died the previous December, leaving the seat vacant.
+Incumbent U.S. Senator John L. McClellan, who announced his retirement, had died the previous November, leaving the seat vacant.
 Interim appointee Kaneaster Hodges Jr. did not run to the full seat, and was succeeded by Governor of Arkansas David Pryor.

 Pryor won a highly-competitive three-way primary against U.S. Representatives Jim Guy Tucker and Ray Thornton, then defeated Tucker in a run-off election.
 Having secured the Democratic nomination, which was often tantamount to election in the American South prior to the 1980s, Pryor easily defeated Republican nominee Thomas Kelly and independent candidate John Black.